Correlations in the continuous multispecies TASEP on a ring

-Similarly, let $\delta_{c,d}(s,n)$ count the number of continuous multiline queues of type $(s,n-s)$ that have the largest integer $n+s$ in the second row such that the projected word has $c$ in the first place and $d$ in the second place.
-Using Remark~\ref{rem:rotsym}, we have the following system of independent equations for fixed $s$ and $n$.
+Similarly, let $\delta_{i,j}(s,t)$ count the number of continuous multiline queues of type $(s,t)$ that have the largest integer $2s+t$ in the second row such that the projected word has $i$ in the first position and $j$ in the second position.
+Based on the definitions of these quantities and using Remark~\ref{rem:rotsym}, we have the following system of independent equations for fixed $s$ and $t$: